Health & Biohacking

 You refuse to lose without a fight.

-Muscle isn’t aesthetic.
-It’s metabolic.
+Muscle is not aesthetic.
+It is metabolic.

 You can sum it up like this: